 Where the CRTC has ordered or an RPC has recommended that quantities of CO Codes be set aside for a specified period of time for assignment to initial CO Code Applicants for a 2-year period after implementation of an Overlay, the CNA shall add such quantities to the actual quantity of CO Codes for 1 January of the current year and carry them forward in the forecasts until the Relief Date, since these set-aside CO Codes are unassignable from the date of the Decision until immediately prior to the Relief Date, after which they become assignable (with limitations).
 The CNA should exclude such set-aside CO Codes from the calculation of annual growth rates.

-Future projections beyond the six-year forecast period will be calculated using linear extrapolation and the average annual growth in quantity of CO Codes for the six year forecast period, excluding any extraordinary factors such as returns or reclamations of large quantities of CO Codes and Codes identified in item 3 above that would create an unreasonable projected future growth rate.
+Future projections beyond the six-year forecast period will be calculated using linear extrapolation and the average annual growth in quantity of CO Codes for the six-year forecast period, excluding any extraordinary factors such as returns or reclamations of large quantities of CO Codes and Codes identified in item 3 above that would create an unreasonable projected future growth rate.
 Where the CNA believes, based on its analysis of past growth and NRUF forecast data for an NPA, that the six-year forecast average annual growth may not be the best methodology for that NPA for projecting growth beyond the six-year forecast period, the CNA shall seek guidance from CRTC staff and will advise the CSCN of the alternative method used.
 The six-year average growth of CO Codes per year shall be calculated as follows and rounded to one decimal point at a maximum (e.g., 5.14 rounds down to 5.1; 5.15 rounds up to 5.2):

 6 Year Average Growth of CO Codes per Year =